-Satisfactory Academic Progress will be evaluated at the end of each enrollment term (i.e. fall, spring, and summer) regardless of whether the student received financial aid.
+Satisfactory Academic Progress will be evaluated at the end of each semester regardless of whether the student received financial aid during that time or not.
 Students not meeting SAP requirements will be notified by letter in the mail and a message to their LHU email account.

 Financial Aid Warning

 When a student fails to meet SAP requirements; the student is placed on Financial Aid Warning for the next enrollment term.
 A student is only eligible for one warning.
 If a student has ever been placed on financial aid warning previously and doesn’t meet SAP requirements again, the student is now on suspension of their financial aid.

 During the Financial Aid Warning term, a student is eligible for federal financial aid.
 Students on financial aid warning will be reviewed at the end of their next term of enrollment and are expected to be making satisfactory academic progress, per the above requirements, by that time.